• Skip to primary navigation

 The only thing I knew was that I LOVED piecing, and seeing simple squares get turned into these fun HSTs that could then be used to create even more fun blocks was just the bee’s knees to me!

-One of the first commissioned quilts I made was my Blue Odyssey quilt which was ALL about HST.
+One of the first commissioned quilts I made was my Blue Odyssey quilt, which was ALL about HST.
 It would have been so handy to know different methods for pulling so many HSTs together.
 But I didn’t at the time and made them with the trusty 2-at-a-time method I shared with you a few weeks ago.
-Knowing how to make several HST in one go is super handy so, today, I thought I would share with you the 4-at-a-time method with you 😊
+Knowing how to make several HST in one go is super handy, so today, I thought I would share with you the 4-at-a-time method with you 😊

 4-at-a-time half-square triangle tutorial by Shannon Fraser Designs.
 This is such a great technique to have in your quilty tool box!
 I've even included a math cheat sheet to make creating HSTs easy peasy for you!
 See it in action up on the blog. #shannonfraserdesigns #hst #halfsquaretriangles #quiltingtutorial